 Cause marketing is a win-win for nonprofits and businesses because both stand to gain serious marketing benefits and increased profits.
-What’s more, through a cause marketing partnership, businesses can prove that they are socially/environmentally responsible, and nonprofits can prove they are trustworthy, both of which are essential to the modern consumer.
+Through a cause marketing partnership, businesses can prove that they are socially/environmentally responsible, and nonprofits can prove that they are trustworthy; both of which are essential to appeal to the modern consumer.

 Best Practices For Nonprofits Engaging Businesses In Corporate Partnerships